build-on-aws/content/posts/build-GenAI-app-Bedrock-privateLink/index.md

 ![Bedrock-AZ](images/bedrock_az.png)

-3. **Create Security Group in the VPC**
+### 3. **Create Security Group in the VPC**

    [Security Group](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-security-groups.html) controls the traffic that is allowed to reach (***inbound rules***) and leave (***outbound rules***) the resources that it is associated with.
-   In this case, create a security group with inbound rule allowing HTTPS protocol.
+   In this example, create a security group with inbound rule allowing HTTPS protocol.
    Limit the source IP addresses if you only need to allow list of specific IP address to access your application.

 ![SG-1](images/sg_1.png)